 For social players, there are house competitions and a singles ladder.
 For those who excel, there are opportunities to play against adult teams and in national competitions.

-Boys interested in martial arts can explore the disciplines of Aikido, Judo and Karate.
-As well as learning non-aggressive skills for self-protection, boys also develop their flexibility, balance and coordination, as well as an understanding of teamwork, self-discipline and defence awareness.
+Pupils interested in martial arts can explore the disciplines of Aikido, Judo and Karate.
+As well as learning non-aggressive skills for self-protection, pupils also develop their flexibility, balance and coordination, as well as an understanding of teamwork, self-discipline and defence awareness.

-Winchester College long ago invented its own competitive team sport involving scrums, boys of all different shapes and sizes, and plenty of fun in the mud.
+Winchester College long ago invented its own competitive team sport involving scrums, pupils of all different shapes and sizes, and plenty of fun in the mud.
 When Rugby was first introduced to South Africa, it was the Winchester game that was played.
-We still treat it as a major sport, while others schools have relegated theirs to the background.
 ‘Our Game’ is similar to rugby, but there is less running with the ball, resulting in fewer tackles.
-The game belongs to the boys and is largely led and driven by them.

-With over 30 sports and activities to choose from, whether part of the PE curriculum or an elective activity, there is something for every boy at Winchester.
+With over 30 sports and activities to choose from, whether part of the PE curriculum or an elective activity, there is something for everyone at Winchester.
 This flexibility is one of the strengths of sport here.
-It allows boys to explore and pursue excellence in their chosen specialisms, leading to a deeper appreciation and a life-long enjoyment of sport:
+It allows pupils to explore and pursue excellence in their chosen specialisms, leading to a deeper appreciation and a life-long enjoyment of sport:

 Adventure Education (including Kayaking, Climbing and Mountain Biking), Aikido, Athletics, Badminton, Basketball, Clay Pigeon Shooting, Cricket, Croquet, Cross Country, Fencing, Fishing, Fives, Futsal, Golf, Hockey, Judo, Karate, Martial Arts, Rackets, Rowing, Sailing, Soccer, Squash, Strength & Conditioning, Swimming, Table Tennis, Target Rifle Shooting, Tennis, Water Polo, Winchester College Football, Yoga.